“It’s a Top Ride”

 By the end of the day you’ll be glad that day 3 was easy as today we head east towards Lockhart River then tackle Frenchman’s Track.
 The first part of the day is great riding on fast flowing roads and we cross the Wenlock and Pascoe Rivers before we get to Frenchman’s Track where we head west and the track narrows to 2 small wheel tracks.

 This track has it all sand, rocks, mud, river crossings, hill climbs and fast sections.
-After a couple of hours the track spits us out on the main road.
+We usually have to carry the bikes across a couple of the rivers.
+Mid afternoon and the track spits us out on the main road.
 We then cross the Wenlock River again, over a bridge this time where we once again head north to our overnight stop at Bramwell Station.

 Day 5.
 Bramwell Station to Loyalty Beach – 225km